Outdoors — Hiking

 Early morning or late afternoon for the best lighting for photos.
 The trestle faces east-west, making sunrise and sunset particularly dramatic.

-Easy Distance: Variable (up to 8 km one way) Time: 1-3 hours
+Easy Distance: up to 8 km one way Time: 1–3 hours

 Following the old railway line along the western shore of Shawnigan Lake, this flat, wide trail is perfect for families, casual walkers, and cyclists.
 The packed gravel surface is suitable for strollers and wheelchairs for much of its length.